opensearch-project/documentation-website/_security/configuration/tls.md

 ## Separate client and server certificates for transport layer TLS

-By default, transport layer TLS certificates need to be configured as both client (`TLS Web Client Authentication`) and server (`TLS Web Server Authentication`) in the certificate's `Extended Key Usage` section, because the nodes using the TLS certificates take on the responsibility of serving and receiving the communication requests internally.
+By default, transport layer TLS certificates need to be configured as both the client (`TLS Web Client Authentication`) and server (`TLS Web Server Authentication`) in the certificate's `Extended Key Usage` section because the nodes using the TLS certificates assume the responsibility of serving and receiving the communication requests internally.
-If you want to use separate certificates for client and server, add the `plugins.security.ssl.transport.extended_key_usage_enabled: true` setting to `opensearch.yml`.
+If you want to use separate certificates for the client and server, add the `plugins.security.ssl.transport.extended_key_usage_enabled: true` setting to `opensearch.yml`.
 Next, configure the settings outlined in the [separate client and server X.509 PEM certificates and PKCS #8 keys]({{site.url}}{{site.baseurl}}/security/configuration/tls/#separate-client-and-server-x509-pem-certificates-and-pkcs-8-keys) or [separate client and server keystore and truststore files]({{site.url}}{{site.baseurl}}/security/configuration/tls/#separate-client-and-server-keystore-and-truststore-files) sections.

 ### Separate client and server X.509 PEM certificates and PKCS #8 keys

 Name | Description
 :--- | :---
-`plugins.security.ssl.transport.server.pemkey_filepath` | Path to the server certificate's key file (PKCS \#8).
+`plugins.security.ssl.transport.server.pemkey_filepath` | The path to the server certificate's key file (PKCS \#8).
 Must be specified using a relative path under the `config` directory.
 Required.
 `plugins.security.ssl.transport.server.pemkey_password` | The server key password.
 Omit this setting if the key has no password.
 Optional.
-`plugins.security.ssl.transport.server.pemcert_filepath` | Path to the X.509 node server certificate chain (PEM format).
+`plugins.security.ssl.transport.server.pemcert_filepath` | The path to the X.509 node server certificate chain (PEM format).
 Must be specified using a relative path under the `config` directory.
 Required.
-`plugins.security.ssl.transport.server.pemtrustedcas_filepath` | Path to the root CAs (PEM format).
+`plugins.security.ssl.transport.server.pemtrustedcas_filepath` | The path to the root CAs (PEM format).
 Must be specified using a relative path under the `config` directory.
 Required.
-`plugins.security.ssl.transport.client.pemkey_filepath` | Path to the client certificate's key file (PKCS \#8).
+`plugins.security.ssl.transport.client.pemkey_filepath` | The path to the client certificate's key file (PKCS \#8).
 Must be specified using a relative path under the `config` directory.
 Required.
 `plugins.security.ssl.transport.client.pemkey_password` | The client key password.
 Omit this setting if the key has no password.
 Optional.
-`plugins.security.ssl.transport.client.pemcert_filepath` | Path to the X.509 node client certificate chain (PEM format).
+`plugins.security.ssl.transport.client.pemcert_filepath` | The path to the X.509 node client certificate chain (PEM format).
 Must be specified using a relative path under the `config` directory.
 Required.
-`plugins.security.ssl.transport.client.pemtrustedcas_filepath` | Path to the root CAs (PEM format).
+`plugins.security.ssl.transport.client.pemtrustedcas_filepath` | The path to the root CAs (PEM format).
 Must be specified using a relative path under the `config` directory.
 Required.

 ### Separate client and server keystore and truststore files

 Name | Description
 :--- | :---
 `plugins.security.ssl.transport.keystore_type` | The type of the keystore file, either `JKS` or `PKCS12/PFX`.
 Optional.
 Default is `JKS`.
-`plugins.security.ssl.transport.keystore_filepath` | Path to the keystore file.
+`plugins.security.ssl.transport.keystore_filepath` | The path to the keystore file.
 Must be specified using a relative path under the `config` directory.
 Required.
 `plugins.security.ssl.transport.server.keystore_alias` | The alias name of the server key.
 Optional.
 Default is the first alias.
 `plugins.security.ssl.transport.client.keystore_alias` | The alias name of the client key.
 Optional.
 Default is the first alias.
 `plugins.security.ssl.transport.server.keystore_keypassword` | The keystore password for the server.
 Default is `changeit`.